ProValdi/Render3D/README.md

 ![alt text](https://github.com/ProValdi/Render3D/blob/master/sphere.png)

 # How to run ?
-To run the programm you need at least fresh (elective) JRE.
+To run the program you need at least fresh (elective point) JRE.

 **Linux:**